Managing Finances

 A high medical bill can catch anyone off guard, but you have options if you think your bill isn’t correct or if you can’t pay it right away.

-Start with the Explanation of Benefits (EOB) that is sent to you from your insurance company often before you get your bill.
+Start with the Explanation of Benefits (EOB) that is sent to you from your insurance company.
 Is your plan covering your services the way you thought?
 If not, you may have an option to appeal.
 Keep in mind an EOB may not reflect final out-of-pocket costs, so when the actual bill comes, review the statement carefully to make sure the charges are correct.
 If something doesn’t add up, speak up.

-Ultimately, if everything checks out, but you just can’t pay a medical bill right now, contact the provider (like your hospital) as soon as possible.
+Ultimately, if everything checks out, but you just can’t pay a medical bill right now, contact the provider (like your hospital) as soon as possible and ask to speak with the billing, financial assistance, or patient experience office.
 There may be a way to reduce what you owe, set up a payment plan, or apply for financial assistance from the institution or other foundation grant programs.
 Asking is the first step.

 Get Help With Financial Challenges